WellthCare

 2. Inequitable Impact

-HDHPs disproportionately burden lower-wage employees and those with chronic conditions.
-While higher earners can afford to fund their HSAs and treat them as investments, lower-wage workers may be forced to drain their HSA annually just to access basic care, negating the wealth-building benefit and creating financial stress.
+HDHPs hit lower-wage workers and those with chronic conditions hardest.
+Higher earners can fund their HSAs and treat them as investments.
+Lower-wage workers may drain their HSA just for basic care, losing the wealth-building benefit and adding financial stress.

 3. Complexity and Employee Confusion